RobinTail/express-zod-api/README.md

 The object being validated is the `request.query` for GET request, the `request.body` for PUT, PATCH and POST requests, or their merging for DELETE requests.

-Middlewares can handle validated inputs and the original `request`, for example, to perform the authentication or provide the endpoint's handler with some request properties like the actual method.
-The returns of middlewares are combined into the `options` parameter available to the next middlewares and the endpoint's handler.
+Middlewares can handle inputs and the `request` properties, like headers, for example, to perform the authentication or provide the endpoint with some properties like the actual request method.
+The returns of middlewares are combined into the `options` parameter available to the next connected middlewares and the endpoint's handler.

-The handler's parameter `input` combines the validated inputs of all connected middlewares along with the handler's one.
-The result that the handler returns goes to the `ResultHandler` which is responsible for transmission of the final response or possible error.
+The `input` parameter of the endpoint's handler consists of the inputs of all connected middlewares along with its own one.
+The output of the endpoint's handler goes to the `ResultHandler` which is responsible for transmission of the final response or possible error.

 All inputs and outputs are validated and there are also advanced powerful features like transformations and refinements.
 The diagram below can give you a better idea of the dataflow.